tooticki/Framboise_OS/README.md

 to build:
    make

-to run:
-   make run
+to copy the compiled kernel on the SD card: make copy

+to use a serial port input/output: make terminal

 to clean:
    make clean

 to test with a screen:
    remmina

-to use a terminal:
-make terminal